Submit support requests and browse self-service resources.

 Akana recommends a policy-first approach when mitigating API security concerns.
 Rather than requiring API developers to create code to deal with a multitude of potential API vulnerabilities, security can be ensured by configuring policy instances from a library of available policy types and applying these to the APIs.

-This approach has some great advantages:
+This approach to preventing code injection has some great advantages:

 Akana provides a “Malicious Pattern Detection” policy type that can be configured to avoid SQL Injection.
 In addition to the benefits listed above, applying this policy on an API ensures that no SQL input will be accepted wherever it is inserted in the request; payload and input parameters are all subject to content validation.
 Akana allows for policies to be created to handle both JSON and SOAP-XML input messages.